msupply-foundation/conforma-web-app/docs/public/content/demo/demo_guide.md

 Your application now has to be reviewed.
 In the meantime, you can see its status on the Dashboard, or from the **Applications List**, which can be accessed from the main menu bar (select "Company Registration" from the Dropdown menu)

-Once it has been reviewed, you'll receive an email stating your company has been created in the system, and your Dashboard will show you now have permission to apply for a licence.
+Once it has been reviewed, you'll receive an email stating your company has been created in the system, and your Dashboard will show you now have permission to apply for a license.

 ### 3. Apply for a license for your company to register products